past, present, and future

 A real email service had to wait for a network.
 By 1973, the US Department of Defense had established ARPANET, the Internet's forerunner, and took an organised approach to developing an email system.
 Ray Tomlinson, contracted to ARPANET, is known as the inventor of modern email: it was he who decided on the @ symbol to identify the addressee.
 The system he designed is still in use today, with plenty of extensions (fonts, colours, images, layout and formatting).

-The Internet gave us infrastructure to link computers together, but not a user-friendly top layer: that would have to wait until the World Wide Web.
+The Internet gave us infrastructure to link computers together, but not a user-friendly top layer: this would not arrive until the World Wide Web.
 But the Net still enabled what many see as a golden age of online communication: the bulletin board.
 This filled a gap left by email: discovering new people.
 If you receive an email, it must be explicitly sent to you (or a mailing list you're part of).
 The bulletin board (BBS), by setting up a public forum, allowed a new mode of online interaction: talking with strangers, making new friends (or enemies), and discovering (or rejecting) new points of view.

 Two examples of BBS systems.